dougp2/Multi_Timer_V2/README.md

-_FlasherTimer(UL, UL)_ - This timer runs and resets itself automatically when enabled.&nbsp; It is basically an enhanced pulse generator timer.&nbsp; The first constructor argument specifies the period of the timer, say one second.&nbsp; The second constructor argument specifies an ON time for a special output <.isFlashing(bool)> unique to this type.&nbsp; If Enable goes false the timer is reset immediately.
+_FlasherTimer(UL, UL)_ - This timer runs and resets itself automatically when enabled.&nbsp; It is basically an enhanced pulse generator timer.&nbsp; The first constructor argument specifies the period of the timer, say one second.&nbsp; The second constructor argument specifies an ON time for a special output <.isFlashing(bool)> unique to this type.&nbsp; The ON time begins when timing starts and ends when ON time milliseconds is reached.
+If Enable goes false the timer is reset immediately.

 Set onTime to some fraction of the preset value.&nbsp; The onTime value can be runtime modified using the function myTimer1.setOnTime(UL).&nbsp; If onTime is modified at runtime the timer is immediately reset.